Consider using your HSA as an investment tool

-A Health Savings Account (HSA) can be a powerful tool to cover your current and future out-of-pocket health care expenses.
-You have the choice to keep your HSA funds in your cash account which can earn interest similar to a savings account, or you can leverage the investment option in your HSA to take advantage of the potential for higher growth on your earnings with a variety of mutual funds available to you.
+A Health Savings Account (HSA) could be an effective way to help cover your current and future out-of-pocket health care expenses.
+You have the choice to keep your HSA funds in your cash account which can earn interest similar to a savings account, or you can leverage the investment choices in your HSA to take advantage of the potential for higher growth on your earnings with a variety of mutual funds available to you.
+Remember that investing in securities involves risk, including the possible loss of principal invested.

 An HSA parked solely in cash and earning a low interest rate may cover your short-term out-of-pocket needs, but it won’t offer the growth potential you need to handle your health care expenses over the long term.
-With studies showing that you could need anywhere from $131,000 to $147,000 to pay for health care in retirement if you are single, and about $273,000 if you are married, it's clear that ignoring your HSA’s investment potential won’t help in the long run.1
+With studies showing that you could need anywhere from $144,000 to $163,000 to pay for health care in retirement if you are single, and about $301,000 if you are married, you may want to consider the investment feature to give your account potential to grow over the long term.1

-So if you haven't done so yet, it may be time to transition some of your HSA balance into investments.
+So if you haven't done so yet, it may be time to consider transitioning some of your HSA balance into investments.
 Don’t worry.
 You can keep things simple as you go.
 Here are some things to think about as you get started:

-Tap the power of time.Bottom line: Investing gives you the best chance of accumulation over time.
+Tap the power of time.Bottom line: Investing can provide you the potential of accumulation over time.
 Any money your account earns is tax-free, contributing to a compounding effect year over year.
-Look at the difference between treating your HSA as a saving vehicle only instead of a saving and investment vehicle:
+Look at the potential between treating your HSA as a saving vehicle only instead of a saving and investment vehicle:

 Compare saving vs. investing